AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 // ["son", "Clark Kent"]
 ```

-`Object.values()` returns an array of all the values whilst `Object.entries()` returns an array of arrays containing both keys and values.
+`Object.values()` returns an array of all the values while `Object.entries()` returns an array of arrays containing both keys and values.

 &nbsp;